shashwatest/pinger/README.md

 - **Manual Commands**: Full command support when using trigger word

 ### Telegram Bot Behavior
-- **No Trigger Word**: Processes all messages directly
+- **No Trigger Word**: Processes all messages directly (not from all contacts, only the ones sent directly to the bot)
 - **Notification Hub**: Receives ALL notifications from both platforms
 - **Full Functionality**: Complete access to all features without trigger words

 ### Dual Processing System
-1. **Auto-Categorization**: Every message is analyzed by AI for automatic extraction of reminders, memories, and important updates
+1. **Auto-Categorization**: Every message (sent and received) is analyzed by AI for automatic extraction of reminders, memories, and important updates
 2. **Manual Commands**: Trigger-word commands for explicit actions and conversations

 ## Usage

 ### WhatsApp Commands (Trigger Word Required)
-All commands must start with `!triggerBotHelp`:
+All commands must start with the set trigger word:

 **Basic Commands:**
 - `!triggerBotHelp how are you?` - Chat with ShashBot